Movies to Watch before Visiting Rome

 The Talented Mr. Ripley (1999)

 Based on a novel set in the 1950s this psychological thriller will keep you dazzled by the gorgeous scenery and actors, as well as on the edge of your seat for whats going to happen next.
-It stars Matt Damon who was hired by the father of Jude Law’s character to convince “Jude” to come home to the US after galavanting around Italy.
+It stars Matt Damon (charming and creepy in equal measure) who was hired by the father of Jude Law’s character to convince “Jude” to come home to the US after galavanting around Italy.

 Gwyneth Paltrow, Cate Blanchett and Philip Seymour Hoffman also star.